RitikSharma-Tech/RitikSharma-Tech/README.md

 - 👋 Hi, I’m @RitikSharma-Tech
 - 👀 I’m interested in ...
-Dev-Ops
+Full stack development
-- 🌱 I’m currently learning ...Linux
+- 🌱 I’m currently learning ...
+React JS
 - 💞️ I’m looking to collaborate on ...nothing in specific
-- 📫 How to reach me ...
+- 📫 How to reach me ... linked In
 - 😄 Pronouns: ...
+None
 - ⚡ Fun fact: ...
+None

 <!---
 RitikSharma-Tech/RitikSharma-Tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.